CRGA™ Framework

 The Result

-CRGA™ transforms technology exposure from an operational concern into a structured governance discipline — enabling boards and executives to demonstrate accountability under regulatory, investor, and litigation scrutiny.
+This architecture produces an auditable record of oversight, providing the basis for boards and executives to demonstrate accountability under regulatory, investor, and litigation scrutiny.